kubowania/video-app-backend/README.md

-# Sanity Clean Content Studio

-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.

-Now you can do the following things:
+# Video-app backend

+This project is built as part of a Structured Content tutorial.

+To start this project, please sign up to [Sanity.io](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme) first.

+Only once you have signed up to Sanity and created a blank project as per the video instructions, you may proceed.
+If you do not, the following instructions will not work.

+## `npm i`

+Run the command above to install all the packages

+Helpful links:

 - [Read “getting started” in the docs](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme)
 - [Join the community Slack](https://slack.sanity.io/?utm_source=readme)